ElReyUno/Titans-Coffee-Run/README.md

 - Cryptography and Security
 - High-Performance JS
 - Unit Testing
+- Retrieve Data From Backend Server Using REST

 ## Objectives
 ### Utilize the different components of the internet that facilitate communications in web applications such as: